khaors/geocompr/main.md

 ]
 - Renaming the grouping variable `o` so it matches the ID column `geo_code` in the `zones` object.

-The resulting object `zones_attr` is a data frame with rows representing zones and an ID variable that matches the IDs of the `zones` dataset (this is verified below):
+The resulting object `zones_attr` is a data frame with rows representing zones and an ID variable.
+We can verify that the IDs match the zone dataset with the `%in%` operator as follows:

 ```r